dreadwail/dotfiles/README.md

 ### Prerequisites

-If you are on a mac you need to install XCode and accept the license:
+If you are on a mac you need to install XCode and accept the license.

-`sudo xcodebuild -license`

 ### Install